 diced - 3 cloves garlic

-minces - 16 ounces clam juice or "broth"
+minced - 16 ounces clam juice or clam "broth", you may use chicken broth

-- 13 ounces cans chopped clams with juice
+- 13 ounces cans chopped clams juice included

 - ½ cup butter